Clubs & Organizations

 About the club

 The Spanish National Honor Society is an honor society for high school students enrolled in Spanish.
 The purpose of this organization is to recognize the high achievement of students in Spanish.
-A healthy appreciation for Spanish culture shall be cultivated while the organization strives to promote scholarship, encourage comradery & develop leadership amongst its' members.
+A healthy appreciation for Spanish culture shall be cultivated while the organization strives to promote scholarship, encourage comradery, and develop leadership amongst its members.

 Meetings